Ousted National Security Adviser Bolton Slams Trump's Approach To North Korea

 It's no secret that former national security adviser John Bolton did not see eye to eye with President Trump on a whole range of subjects.

-But, in his first public remarks since his ouster earlier this month, Bolton made clear just how deeply disconnected he was from his former boss on how to handle North Korea.
+But in his first public remarks since his ouster earlier this month, Bolton made clear just how deeply disconnected he was from his former boss on how to handle North Korea.

 In a speech to the Center for Strategic and International Studies, Bolton outlined a vision for addressing North Korea's nuclear program that was completely at odds with the White House position on Pyongyang.